purpleteam-labs/purpleteam-logger/README.md

 const log = require('purpleteam-logger').init({level: 'debug', transports: ['Console']});
 ```

-You can specify the name of one or more transport constructor.
+You can specify the name of one or more transport constructors.

-Using the `SignaleTransport` alone for example looks like the following:
+Using the [`SignaleTransport`](https://github.com/binarymist/purpleteam-logger/blob/master/src/transports/signale-transport.js) alone for example looks like the following:

 ```
 const log = require('purpleteam-logger').init({level: 'debug', transports: ['SignaleTransport']});